Investigating Disordered Granular Matter via Ordered Geometric Fragmentation: Fragmentation reassembly process and volume evolution

 The variation of the relative volume as a function of the fragmentation stage $i$ for several values of $n$ is illustrated in Fig.~\ref{fig:rv}.
-As established above, the final fragmentation occurs at stage $i=n+1$.
-The relative volume at the final stage is therefore universal and is given by
+As established in Corollary~\ref{cor:numtowers}, the final fragmentation occurs at stage $i=n+1$.
+The relative volume at the final stage is therefore independent of $n$ and is given by

-The value $5/4$ thus represents a universal upper bound for the relative volume obtained after complete fragmentation of any sufficiently long object with square cross section.
+The value $5/4$ thus represents a geometric upper bound for the relative volume obtained after complete fragmentation within the present model.

 The plots further indicate that the first fragmentation stage produces the largest increase in volume, after which the relative volume decreases monotonically with increasing stage index.
-This behaviour is governed by the evolution of the central cavity: the initial object encloses no void space, whereas the first fragmentation generates the largest possible cavity.
+This behaviour is governed by the evolution of the central cavity: the parent object encloses no void space, whereas the first fragmentation generates the largest possible cavity.
 At each subsequent stage, the cross-sectional area of the cavity is reduced by a factor of four, while the height of the tower increases only by a factor of two.
-Consequently, the enclosed cavity volume is halved at each stage, while the relative volume decreases monotonically but is not halved because of the additive constant.
+Consequently, the enclosed cavity volume\,---\,and hence the cavity contribution to the relative volume\,---\,is reduced by a factor of two at each stage.
+The relative volume itself decreases monotonically but does not halve, owing to the additive contribution of the material volume.